zeroflag/fcl/README.md

 ## List

-A list is a dynamic, ordered data structed.
+A list is a dynamic, ordered data structed. `[` and `]` are Forth words, so a whitespace between them and the elements are significant.

 ```forth
 <list> \ creates a new empty list